 Castello di Amorosa (Napa Valley, CA)

-Though this Castle began construction in 1994, make no mistake, it’s a completely authentic 13th century Tuscan Castle.
+Though this Castle began construction in 1994, make no mistake, it’s a completely authentic 13th century-style Tuscan Castle.
 In an effort to revitalize the family wine business, previously terminated by prohibition, Dario Sattui built a Castle using only the materials that were available 800 years ago, so not to undercut the historical accuracy of the Castle’s structure.
-Make the most of your visit to the Castello di Amorosa by concluding your tour of the Castle with an elegant wine tasting.
+Make the most of your visit to the Castello di Amorosa by concluding your tour with an elegant wine tasting.

 Castle Farms (Charlevoix, MI)

-In 1918, the acting President of Sears, Albert Loeb built Castle Farms.
+In 1918, the acting president of Sears, Albert Loeb, built Castle Farms.
 Inspired by the stone barns and castles found in Normandy, France, this farm was once the largest employer in Charlevoix County.
-After undergoing new ownership in 1969, the property became a concert venue and played host to high profile headliners such as Tina Turner, Aerosmith, and The Doobie Brothers.
-In 2001, Castle farms was again under new ownership and repurposed for weddings and tours, making for a great family destination.
+After falling under new ownership in 1969, the property became a concert venue and played host to high profile headliners such as Tina Turner, Aerosmith, and The Doobie Brothers.
+In 2001, Castle farms changed hands again and has been repurposed for weddings and tours, making it a great family destination.

 These castles only begin to scratch the surface of what the US has to offer in terms of architectural achievement with fun activities to boot.
 Check out these other Castles scattered across the country.